 - The steady growth of the internal gel layer of the membrane

-- Chemical and mechanical attack of the outer gel layer of the membrane during measuring and cleaning
+- Chemical and mechanical attack of the outer gel layer of the membrane during measuring and cleaning of sensors

 Aging is significantly accelerated by: